 NFS Storage depicts a virtual machine using the NFS datastore to store its files.
 In this configuration, the host connects to the NAS server, which stores the virtual disk files, through a regular network adapter.

 For specific information on setting up NFS storage, see Understanding Network File System Datastores.

 Stores virtual machines on direct-attached SAS storage systems that offer shared access to multiple hosts.
 This type of access permits multiple hosts to access the same VMFS datastore on a LUN.

 NVMe over Fabrics Storage

 VMware NVMe over Fabrics (NVMe-oF) provides a distance connectivity between a host and a target storage device on a shared storage array.
-VMware supports NVMe over RDMA (with RoCE v2 technology) and NVMe over Fibre Channel (FC-NVMe) transports.
+VMware supports NVMe over RDMA (with RoCE v2 technology), NVMe over Fibre Channel (FC-NVMe) transports, and NVMe over TCP/IP technology.
 For more information, see About VMware NVMe Storage.